I love holidays and trivia. Much of my writing combines these two passions.

 - Cook at home: Make meatballs and spaghetti at home for friends and family.

-- Make different spaghetti variations: Every country around the world has its own spaghetti variations.
+- Make different spaghetti variations: Every country worldwide has its own variations.
 This is the perfect day to try recipes from around the world.

 - Play the "how many calories" game: Have everyone guess how many calories are in a serving of spaghetti and give a prize to the person who comes the closest.
 What's the answer?
 One cup of pasta (with no sauce) is about 220 calories.